What is a subluxation?

 How can I tell if I have a subluxation?

-You can have subluxations and not even know it, however they can seriously be affected your health.
-Like the early stages of tooth decay or cancer, subluxations can be present before warning signs appear.
+You can have subluxations and not even know it, however they may be affecting your health.
+Subluxations may be present before any warning signs appear.
 The results of a thorough examination can show the location and severity of any subluxation you may have.

 How can subluxations be corrected?